VCDBN/prog6221-part-2-ST10083156/README.md

 ##App usage
 The application is coded in C# and runs on the visual studio 2002 IDE.
 Once the download of Visual Studio 2022 is complete, you will need to open the project in the IDE.
+Once open, the IDE will show you all the backend code for the program.